Lachie-King24/holbertonschool-low_level_programming/variables_if_else_while/README.md

 3-print_alphabets is a program that will print the alphabet in lowercase, then in uppercase, followed by a new line.
 Using the putchar function 3 times max.

+4-print_alphabt is a program that prints the alphabet in lowercase, without printing the letters q and e.